-- The band and choir encourages students to contribute their talents for special events within the community, at liturgies, and for the Archdiocese. - The Christmas musical provides the opportunity for students to use their creative abilities in song, dance, and acting. - The spring musical affords students the opportunities to perform and to work as stage technicians. - In their music classroom, students learn the recorder and sometimes hand bells.
-They have the opportunity to perform those skills outside the classroom when possible. - Instrumental band is available for students in grades 4-8. - The Choir also performs at Busch Stadium before or during the St. Joseph Community Cardinal game.
+- Choir encourages students to contribute their talents for special events within the community, at liturgies, and for the Archdiocese. - The Christmas musical provides the opportunity for students to use their creative abilities in song, dance, and acting. - The spring musical affords students the opportunities to perform and to work as stage technicians, as well as dramatic and musical talent. - The Art Program includes sketching, watercolor painting, mask making and sculpture - Students in grades 2-8 are invited to perform on the Field at Busch Stadium at the St. Joseph Community Cardinal game.